dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 1. Asociated with an increase of one SD in x, there is an increase of only r SDs in y, on the average.
 Plotting these <i>regression estimates</i> gives the <i>regression line</i> for y on x.

 2. The <i>graph of averages</i> is often close to a straight line, but may be a little bumpy.
 The regression line smooths out the bumps.
 If the graph of averages is a straight line, then it coincides with the regression line.
 If the graph of averages has a strong non-linear pattern, regression may be inappropriate.

+3. The regression line can be used to make predictions for individuals.
+But if you have to extrapolate far from the data, or to a different group of subjects, be careful.

+4. In a typical test-retest situation, the subjects get different scores on the two tests.
+Take the bottom group on the first test.
+Some improve on the second test, others do worse.
+On average, the bottom group shows an improvement.
+Now, the top group: some do better the second time, others fall back.
+On average, the top group does worse the second time.
+This is the <i>regression effect</i>, and it happens whenever the scatter diagram spreads out around the SD line into a football-shaped cloud of points.

+5. The <i>regression fallacy</i> consists in thinking that the regression effect must be due to something other than spread around the SD line.

+6. There are two regression lines that can be drawn on a scatter diagram.
+One predicts y from x; the other predicts x from y.